ilarikuoppala/onlinesnake/README.md

 ### Development setup
 #### Docker container
 In project repository, run `docker-compose up`.
 After the container is ready, navigate to [localhost:8080](http://localhost:8080) using your web browser.
 If you make changes to web files (client), refresh the web page to see the effect.
-If you change server files (python), rebuild and restart the docker container to see changes.
+If you change server files (python), rebuild (`docker-compose build`) and restart the docker container to see changes.

 #### Without Docker
-In project repository:
+In project repository execute following commands (for Windows setup or additional information about using venv, see [https://docs.python.org/3/library/venv.html](https://docs.python.org/3/library/venv.html)):
 ```bash
 python3 -m venv venv
 source venv/bin/activate